-There has been no material change in the planned use of proceeds from our initial public offering from that described in the final prospectus filed by us with the Securities and Exchange Commission on October 8, 2015 pursuant to Rule 424(b) of the Securities Act.
-Through December 31, 2015, we have not used any of the net proceeds, as we have used cash on hand as of the initial public offering date to fund the continued research and development of A-101 and our other drug candidates and for working capital and other general corporate purposes.
+There has been no material change in the planned use of proceeds from our initial public offering from that described in the final prospectus filed by us with the SEC on October 8, 2015 pursuant to Rule 424(b) of the Securities Act.
+Through December 31, 2016, we have not used any of the net proceeds, as we have used cash and marketable securities on hand as of the initial public offering date to fund the continued research and development of A-101 40% Topical Solution and our other drug candidates and for working capital and other general corporate purposes.